frattalab/trackplot_snakemake/README.md

 All input files have now been validated or re-processed
 ```

+#### Notes

-Note: only checks file extensions and not the actual file contents themselves
+- Only checks file extensions and not the actual file contents themselves.
+- Uses temporary files via the [`tempfile` library](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir).
+Use environment variables to modify the temporary directory if necessary.
+- Supports BED or GFF/GTF input interval files only (via the tabix presets).

 ### Dry run: